-We have a collection of CDs with a variety of hymns and songs.
+We use a variety of hymns and songs.
 These include songs from the BBC Come and Worship, and we also use the worship workshop website.
 When Collective Worship is delivered via zoom, music is often linked from youtube videos.

 Summary